caraya/personal-blog/content/blog/tei-visual-editor-architecture-and-design-decisions.md

   * Performance: XSLT transformations on large TEI documents are CPU-intensive.
 Running Saxon-HE in Wasm is significantly slower than running it on the JVM.

 **Verdict**: The Desktop (Hybrid) model was chosen because the Export dependencies (FOP/Ant) require a full Java environment to function correctly.

+## Future Features

+The TEI Visual Editor v1.0 is just the beginning.
+Planned future features include:

+Add the ability to visually view and edit attributes
+: This is currently only possible in Raw XML view but it would present a more intuitive editing experience.

+Add more export formats from those supported by the TEI Stylesheets : For the 1.0 release we focused on common formats (HTML, PDF, DOCX, EPUB); the stylesheets support additional formats and publication types that could be added later based on user demand.

+Evaluate collaborative editing features
+: This is a two step process
+: * First, we need to implement a server-side component to manage document state and user sessions.
+: * The second step explores real-time synchronization protocols (like Operational Transforms or CRDTs) to allow multiple users to edit the same TEI document simultaneously.

+Use GitHub Actions To Automate Releases
+: Automate the build, test, and release process using GitHub Actions to ensure consistent and reliable delivery of new versions.
+: This includes generating platform-specific installers (DMG for macOS, EXE for Windows) and publishing them to the GitHub Releases page.